MohamedNazeeh123/MohamedNazeeh123/README.md

 🔹 **About Me:**
 - 🏢 I'm a BI Specialist.
-- 👨‍💻 As an COMPUTER Science graduate, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As an Computer Science graduate, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with SQL and Python.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
 - ---